Suwa Shrine (Nagasaki)

-Suwa shrine was established as a way of stopping and reverting the conversion to Christianity that was taking place in Nagasaki.
-In modern times it remains an important and successful center of the community.
+Suwa Shrine was established as a way of stopping and reverting the conversion to Christianity that was taking place in Nagasaki.
+In modern times, it remains an important and successful center of the community.

 The shrine in Nagasaki is one of many Suwa shrines, all of which are dedicated to Suwa-no-Kami, a kami of valor and duty, and are linked with Suwa Taisha, the head shrine of Suwa-no-Kami worship.
-Two other kami spirits are also enshrined at Suwa shrine, all three of which are celebrated during the Kunchi.
+Two other kami are also enshrined at Suwa Shrine, all three of which are celebrated during Kunchi.